MikeBeller/advent/2019/02/README.md

   but not in luajit
 * Rawset/rawget is not meaningfully faster for tables (which don't have metatables)
 * table.unpack can help sometimes for non-jit lua, but hurts luajit

+Surprisingly -- directly using FFI arrays in luajit is super fast!!